Trusted by traders worldwide

 Wave 1

 The initial move in the direction of the new trend.
 Often goes unnoticed by most traders.
-Small group of investors start buying.
+A small group of investors start buying, sensing a shift in the underlying fundamentals.

 • Usually the shortest impulse wave